nephio-experimental/tko/USAGE.md

     tko dashboard

 This dashboard is both keyboard and mouse friendly.
-Use arrow keys, tab, and escape key to navigate.
+Use arrow keys, page-up/page-down/home/end, tab, and escape key to navigate.
 To quit press Q at the menu or click the Quit button.
 Also: pressing escape at the menu or CTRL-C at any time.

 The dashboard provides live views of all deployments, sites, templates, and plugins.
 You can press enter or double click on individual cells to view more details, such as the full KRM package.
 Here you can scroll with the keyboard or the mouse wheel.
-The escape key will exit the details view.
+The escape key or right mouse click will exit the details view.

 ### Web dashboard